How can you Change the Location of OST File in Outlook?

 Method 4: Using the Symbolic Links

-To repoint the OST file from its default location to an alternate one, Symbolic Links can be utilized via the MKLINK command.
-This involves creating a symbolic link between the original & new paths.
+If you want to change the OST file location from its default place, Symbolic Links can be utilized via the MKLINK command.
+It involves creating a symbolic link between the original & new paths.

-To complete this process, follow the steps below:
+To execute the process, follow the steps below:

 • Transfer the OST file from its default position to a different location.